wqian94/AuO/README.md

 # The AuO User Interface

 AuO currently supports audio recording, playback, editing, and saving to a remote server.
-Currently, there is no support for loading from and saving to a local file, or saving to any format other than WebM and WAV.
+Currently, there is no support for loading from and saving to any format other than WebM and WAV.
 In addition, the user can also zoom in and out to focus on parts of the audio clip.
 At the moment, AuO supports up to 16 levels of zoom, for a total magnification of approximately 18.5 times the original view of the waveform.

 ## Initial Launch